isocia/isocia.github.io/index.md

     Our Lord!
 We have wronged our own souls.
 If you do not forgive us and bestow upon us Your Mercy, we will certainly be lost.

 * [Prophet Nūh - Due 10/07/2017](https://youtu.be/LGCm2IPlIsU)
+    * Write 10 Bullet Points on the video